-Meet Grahame, one of our Transition Support Workers helping people to apply for National Disability Insurance Scheme (NDIS) funding.
+Meet Grahame, one of our Transition Support Workers helping people to apply for National Disability Insurance Scheme (NDIS) funding as the Personal Helpers and Mentors (PHaMs) program phases out.

 Grahame has been with the Open Minds Capalaba team for three and a half years; his passion for mental health developed after he volunteered as a Lifeline telephone counsellor for a year.